Thermal Operations in general are not memoryless

 The transformation keeps the Hamiltonian of the system intact.

-Operation \textbf{CO3}, called a Level Transformation (LT), shifts levels of the Hamiltonian of our two level system.
+Operation \textbf{CO3}, called a Level Transformation (LT), shifts levels of the Hamiltonian of our two-level system.
 Without loss of generality, one can shift just the upper level.
-An energy increment in a single step will be denoted by $\Delta E_i$, i.e., $H(E_{i+1}) = H(E_i + \Delta E_i)$ and it may be different in each step.
+An energy increment in a single step will be denoted by $\Delta E_i$, i.e., $H(E_{i+1}) = H(E_i + \Delta E_i)$, and it may be different in each step.

 Finally, consider \textbf{CO5}.
 Note that without loss of generality, we can dephase the qubit after \textbf{CO5}.
-One easily finds, that the effect of such a transformation is the following
+One easily finds that the effect of such a transformation is the following:

 where $\sigma_x $ is the Pauli-$X$ matrix.
-Thus with probability $\gamma$ a bit flip is performed on the qubit.
-For this reason we will call it a Bistochastic Transformation (BT).
+Thus with probability $\zeta$, a bit flip is performed on the qubit.
+For this reason, we will call it a Bistochastic Transformation (BT).

-Further, note that it acts in a nontrivial way (i.e., with $\gamma\not=0$) only when the Hamiltonian of the system is trivial, i.e., the energy of the upper level is equal to the energy of the lower level.
+Further, note that it acts in a nontrivial way (i.e., with $\zeta\not=0$) only when the Hamiltonian of the system is trivial, i.e., the energy of the upper level is equal to the energy of the lower level.